MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/insights/resource-manager-sql-insights.md

 ## Add a monitoring VM to a SQL Insights monitoring profile

 Once you create a monitoring profile, you need to allocate Azure virtual machines.
 These VMs will be configured to remotely collect data from the SQL resources you specify in the configuration for that VM.
-For more details, see [Enable SQL Insights (preview)](/azure/azure-sql/database/sql-insights-enable).
+For more information, see [Enable SQL Insights (preview)](/azure/azure-sql/database/sql-insights-enable).

 The following sample configures a monitoring VM to collect the data from the specified SQL resources.